 A statute of limitations is a law that sets a time limit on the right to bring a civil lawsuit to court.

 According to the statute of limitations found under Michigan Compiled Statutes section 600.5805(8), medical malpractice lawsuits must be filed within two years of the health care provider's action (or failure to act) giving rise to the claim.
-Alternatively, Michigan Compiled Statutes section 600.5805(6) says that a medical malpractice claim must be filed within six months of when the patient's harm was discovered, or reasonably should have been discovered, if more than two years have passed.
-Finally, all Michigan medical malpractice claims must be brought within six years of the act (or failure to act) giving rise to the claim, except in cases where the health care provider fraudulently concealed the malpractice, or if the injury involves the claimant’s reproductive system.
+Alternatively, Michigan Compiled Statutes section 600.5838a(2) says that a medical malpractice claim must be filed within six months of when the patient's harm was discovered, or reasonably should have been discovered, if more than two years have passed.
+However, all Michigan medical malpractice claims must be brought within six years of the act (or failure to act) giving rise to the claim, regardless of the discovery date, except in cases where the health care provider fraudulently concealed the malpractice, or if the injury involves permanent damage to the claimant’s reproductive system.

 Minors (those under the age of 18), as well as those deemed legally incompetent at the time of the medical error may also take advantage of certain provisions built into Michigan's laws on medical malpractice, which effectively extend lawsuit-filing deadlines.